bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Slider ul animate left position, easeInQuad." />
 </p>

-Next, I&apos;m going to get pound slider UL and perform the animate method on it, our custom animate.
+<p>Next, I&apos;m going to get pound slider UL and perform the animate method
+on it, our custom animate.
 And in there we&apos;re going to pass in an object and we&apos;ll get more into objects and how they work in a later lesson.
 But for right now it&apos;s just takes key value pairs.
 We&apos;re going to animate the left property and what are we going to animate it to?
-We&apos;re going to animate it to the <b>leftPosition</b>, which the first time you click the button will be -400, then a comma and then I&apos;m going to say 700 because that&apos;s the only property I&apos;m actually animating.
+We&apos;re going to animate it to the <b>leftPosition</b>, which the first time you click the button will be -400, then a comma and then I&apos;m going to say 700 because that&apos;s the only property I&apos;m actually animating.</p>

-700 milliseconds is how quickly it&apos;s animating and I&apos;m going to do
+<p>700 milliseconds is how quickly it&apos;s animating and I&apos;m going to do
 <b>easeInQuad</b>, which is the easing that I have selected for this
 particular animation.
 You could do a different one if you wanted to, but that will get the correct animation.
 And that needs to go inside quotes.
 Now with that, this should be somewhat functioning.
-It&apos;ll function until we get to the end of the end of the strip.
+It&apos;ll function until we get to the end of the end of the strip.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 317. test, slide show, blank image (190) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">